rednafi/rednafi.com/content/go/reminiscing_cgi_scripts.md

 ```

 Upon every new request, the server above will execute a CGI script written in Bash.
 Name the
-script as `cgi-script.sh` and place it in the same directory as the server's `main.go` file.
+shell script as `cgi-script.sh` and place it in the same directory as the server's `main.go`
+file.
 Here's how it looks:

 ```sh
 #!/bin/bash